boshk0/gddr6_temps/README.md

 sudo systemctl enable gddr6-metrics-exporter && \
 sudo systemctl start gddr6-metrics-exporter"
 ```
+Check that is running with sudo systemctl status gddr6-metrics-exporter

 Or as a program.
 These findings are based on reverse engineering of the NVIDIA GPU Linux driver.